pyrogram/pyrogram/docs/source/index.rst

     app.run()

 **Pyrogram** is an elegant, easy-to-use Telegram_ client library and framework written from the ground up in Python and
-C. It enables you to easily create custom apps using both user and bot identities (bot API alternative) via the `MTProto API`_.
+C. It enables you to easily create custom apps for both user and bot identities (bot API alternative) via the `MTProto API`_.

 .. _Telegram: https://telegram.org